sjeruto/sjeruto/README.md

  Things you should know about me:

+💞️ My background is in Economics and statistics
+💞️ I love math and its applications!
 👀 I’m interested in machine and deep learning projects 🌱 I’m currently learning deep learning algorithms
 💞️ I’m looking to collaborate on machine and deep learning projects